-Established by the Conference of Academic Vice Presidents of the Association of Jesuit Colleges and Universities (AJCU) in 1971, FACHEX is an acronym for Faculty and Staff Children Exchange.
+Established by the Conference of Academic Vice Presidents of the Association of Jesuit Colleges and Universities (AJCU) in 1971, FACHEX is an acronym for Faculty, Administrator, and Staff Children Exchange.

 Eligibility requirements are determined by the home institution.
-The general principle is, if the home institution grants a full tuition remission benefit to the child of a faculty or staff member, then the child is eligible to apply for a possible FACHEX award at the participating Jesuit institution(s) of their choice, by being certified in the Tuition Exchange Database as FACHEX eligible by their home institution.
+In general, if the home institution grants a full tuition remission benefit to the child of a faculty or staff member, then the child is eligible to apply for a possible FACHEX award at the participating Jesuit institution(s) of their choice by being certified in the Tuition Exchange Database as FACHEX eligible by their home institution.
 It is important to realize, however, that each institution sets their own rules about how students are selected for a FACHEX award and it is the parent's responsibility to research what is required and follow any applicable deadlines/policies.
 Many schools use academic achievement as a determining factor, and will only consider incoming first-year applicants.

-At Boston College, an employee must have completed at least five years of continuous full time service to be considered eligible to apply for FACHEX at other participating institutions.
+At Boston College, an employee must have completed at least five (5) years of continuous full-time service to be considered eligible to apply for FACHEX at other participating institutions.

 Benefits & Restrictions

-- FACHEX (if granted) only covers 4 years of continuous full time undergraduate study during the traditional fall and spring semesters.
-It is not available for part time study or for individual course remuneration.
+- FACHEX (if granted) only covers four (4) years of continuous full-time undergraduate study during the traditional fall and spring semesters.
+It is not available for part-time study or for individual course remuneration.

 Each participating institution determines the number of FACHEX awards it will grant to incoming students each year, as well as the selection procedure.
-As a general rule, these positions are extremely limited in number, hence highly competitive in terms of both availability and academic selectivity.
+As a general rule, these positions are extremely limited in number and are highly competitive in terms of both availability and academic selectivity.

 As stated above, there are no guarantees to the children of any given faculty or staff member that they will be able to utilize the FACHEX benefit at the institution of their choice.
 For more information on the number of FACHEX awards available at a particular institution, or the selection process, contact the institution's FACHEX coordinator.